Vicosity is a fluid's resistance to flow and can be valued as dynamic (absolute) or kinematic.

-Kinematic viscosity can be converted from SSU to Centistokes like
+Kinematic viscosity can be converted from SSU to Centistokes with

 Viscosity and Temperature

-Kinematic viscosity of liquids like water, mercury, oils SAE 10 and oil no. 3 - and gases like air, hydrogen and helium are indicated below.
+Kinematic viscosity of fluids like water, mercury, oils SAE 10 and oil no. 3 - and gases like air, hydrogen and helium are indicated in the diagram below.
 Note that

-Three types of devices are used in viscosity measurements
+Three types of devices are used to measure viscosity

 - capillary tube viscometer